Zero-shot Emergent Robotic Behaviors using World Models

 • Planning stack: a higher-level planner composes skills by rolling out candidate sequences through the corresponding skill world models, selecting skill activations that advance the system toward the goal under the current constraints.

 The intended outcome is a system where generalization is achieved by test-time reasoning and composition over learned predictive models, rather than by expanding the demonstration dataset to cover all composite trajectories, corner cases, and error-correction behaviors.
+The planner is not recalling a memorized solution; it is thinking its way to one.

 We explicitly targeted solutions that are non-obvious: success often requires intermediate interactions (e.g., freeing an object from obstacles, moving it into a reachable region, then grasping) that are not trivially implied by the goal specification.